-JoElyn Wakefield-Wright Directing Fellowship
+JoElyn Wakefield-Wright Stage Director Fellowship

-- If the applicant has not been offered a contract at a summer program, NOA will provide expedited application to one of the many such programs that are run by NOA members.
+- If the applicant has not been offered a contract at a program, NOA will provide expedited application to one of the many such programs that are run by NOA members.

-An applicant must have at least a Bachelor’s Degree in Music or Theatre.
 The person selected will have experience in stage direction and keen interest in opera and working with singers.
 The Fellow will be at or near the beginning of his/her professional career as a stage director.
 Those working as Assistant Director or in Production are welcome to apply, however special consideration will be given to those applicants in a mentored program.

-- An updated Resume or CV
+- Current resumé or CV

 - One letter of recommendation